rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 ## Overview
 Audio capture API
 ## Enabling the API
-In order to use this API you must include the following extension in your `build.yml`
+In order to use this API you must TBD INSERT Eb specific instructions here
-    :::ruby
-    extensions: ["audiocapture"]

-## JavaScript Usage
-Be sure to review the [JavaScript API Usage](/guide/api_js) guide for important information about using this API in JavaScript.

-## Ruby Usage
-Be sure to review the [Ruby API Usage](/guide/api_ruby) guide for important information about using this API in Ruby.